AWaselnuk/AWaselnuk.github.io/_posts/2015-03-28-here-be-taverns.md

 ---
-layout: project
+layout: post
-title: Here Be Taverns
+title: "Project: Here Be Taverns"
 live: http://www.herebetaverns.com
 cover: "here-be-taverns.png"
 excerpt: Find inspiration for your next story or role playing game!
 "Here Be Taverns" generates random fantasy taverns to suit your mood and your story's setting.
 Read on for a discussion about what I learned building this super fun Ruby on Rails application.
 date: 2015-03-28 12:45:00
+tags:
+  - project
 ---

 **TL;DR**